Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

     <a name="secret"></a>
-## Managing Account Secrecy
+## Manage account secrecy

-To manage account secrecy:
+To manage account secrecy, follow the steps below:

 1. The secrecy state of an account is set and fetched using the `SecrecyState` property of the [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) class, which uses values from the [Tizen.Account.AccountManager.AccountSecrecyState](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountSecrecyState.html) enumeration: